-The EEA has allocated EUR 149,216 to an Erasmus project that will run over two years.
+The EEA has allocated EUR 149,216 to this project that will run over two years.

 ‘Exchanging experience of technology and knowledge transfer will be important, as it will helping students and researchers to get in touch with the industry,’ says Professor Anis Yazidi at the OsloMet Artificial Intelligence Lab.